Sinha5714/hangman-pp3/README.md

 - Ensure that user can read the rules of the game
 - Ensure that user can restart the game

+## User Experience
+### Target Audience
+- There is no specific audience for the game.
+- But it displays a dead man cartoon image so adults can decide if it's ok for their children to play or not
+- I would recommend that its also a game to improve vocabulary so children above 8 years can play

+### User Requirements and Expectations

 ## FlowChart